-The individual police force you are applying to will be able to provide more details about their recruitment process.
+The individual police force you're applying to will be able to provide more details about their recruitment process.

-If your application is successful you will have to complete a two-year probationary period known as the Initial Police Learning and Development Programme (IPLDP) before being confirmed at the rank of constable.
-This training period contributes towards passing your Diploma in Policing.
+If your application is successful you'll have to complete a two-year probationary period known as the Initial Police Learning and Development Programme (IPLDP) before being confirmed at the rank of constable.
+This training contributes towards passing your Diploma in Policing.

 From there you can begin to make progress through the defined rank structure for police officers (sergeant, inspector, chief inspector, etc.).
 Accelerated or fast-track promotion schemes may be available.
 It is also possible to apply to work in a specialist unit such as the criminal investigation department (CID), drugs squad, traffic police or dog handling.

-The College of Policing has announced that beyond 2020, you will need a degree to become a police officer in England and Wales.
+The College of Policing has announced that beyond 2020, you'll need a degree to become a police officer in England and Wales.
 It says this change is necessary because policing is now more complex than it was and officers must be accredited to the appropriate standard.

 - a three-year police constable degree apprenticeship paid for by the force